sergeiudris/ipfs-cube/README.md

 - attribution headers in files - no, only code
 - programmer names in readme - no, repo is code only
 - license files - no, repo is only code
+- authors - no, repo is only code
+- authoring orgs, org links - no, repo is code only
 - docs - no : only program and readme with two sections - goal and build from source
 - tests - no
 - just a program - simple, entirely free, open source, no barriers ratio-limits ads donations rewards economies links - just a program that does its thing, like transmission on linux, but with search